mceSystems/node-jsc/doc/api/os.md

 Equivalent to [`process.platform`][].

-*Note*: The value `'android'` may also be returned if the Node.js is built on the Android operating system.
-However, Android support in Node.js is considered to be experimental at this time.
+The value `'android'` may also be returned if the Node.js is built on the Android operating system.
+However, Android support in Node.js is considered [to be experimental][Android building] at this time.

 ## os.release()
 <!-- YAML